 - Staff members and parent groups conducting fundraisers are encouraged to hold non-food related fundraisers.
 All fundraisers that do sell food must be conducted during non-school hours.

-- The district has a closed campus practice.
+- The district has a closed campus policy.
 School staff may not provide permission for students to leave campus for the purpose of obtaining lunch.

 - Appropriate supervision shall be provided in the cafeteria and rules for safe behavior shall be consistently enforced.